LamininSolutions/mfsql-connector/source/version-control/index.rst

 #.
 Prevent spMFUpdateObjectChangeHistory to run if for a class without entries in control table
 #.
 Set spMFUpdateAssemblies to accept other than sa as the default master owner
 #.
 Fix bug with spMFUpdateItembyItem and improve logic for batch processing
+#.
+Fix bug with installation package resetting MFSettings
+#.
+Add connection test to spMFGetLicense to validate a connection before license check